WaveEngine/EvergineDocs/manual/basics/component_arch/components/drawables.md

 | **CastShadows** | Boolean value indicating whether this model will cast shadows.
 True by default. |

 ### Creating a Drawable3D
-From Visual Studio you can create a c# class with the following code:
+From Visual Studio, you can create a C# class with the following code:

 ```csharp
 using Evergine.Common.Graphics;